Géza II of Hungary: Minor king (1141–1146)

 King Béla died on 13 February 1141 and Géza succeeded him without opposition.
 The eleven-year-old Géza was crowned king on 16 February.
 During his regency, his mother and her brother, Beloš, ruled the kingdom in the first years of his reign.

 One of Géza's first charters, issued in 1141, confirmed the privileges of the citizens of Split in Dalmatia.
-In the charter, Géza is titled as "By the Grace of God, King of Hungary, Dalmatia, Croatia and Rama".
+In the charter, Géza is titled by "By the Grace of God, King of Hungary, Dalmatia, Croatia and Rama".
 According to historian Paul Stephenson, the towns of central Dalmatia—including Šibenik and Trogir—accepted Géza's suzerainty after a Hungarian invasion around 1142.
-Hungarian troops assisted Prince Volodimerko of Halych—who had been the ally of Géza's father against the pretender Boris—when Great Prince Vsevolod II of Kiev invaded Halych in 1144.
+Hungarian troops assisted Prince Volodimerko of Halych—who had been the ally of Géza's father against the pretender Boris—when Great Prince Vsevolod II of Kyiv invaded Halych in 1144.
 Although the Hungarian auxiliaries "were of no use whatsoever", according to the Hypatian Codex, the grand prince could not occupy Volodimerko's principality.

 Boris was the son of Eufemia of Kiev, King Coloman of Hungary's second wife, whom the king expelled on the charge of adultery before Boris's birth.
 According to the chronicler Bishop Otto of Freising, Boris approached Conrad III of Germany to seek his assistance against Géza at the end of 1145.
 Upon the recommendation of Vladislav II of Bohemia, the German monarch authorized Boris to muster an army of mercenaries in Bavaria and Austria.
 Boris stormed Hungary and took the fortress of Pressburg (present-day Bratislava in Slovakia).
 The royal forces soon imposed a blockade on the fortress and convinced Boris's mercenaries to surrender without resistance in exchange for compensation.

 The Hungarians blamed Conrad III for Boris's attack and decided to invade the Holy Roman Empire.
-Before crossing the river Lajta (now Leitha in Austria), which marked the western border of Hungary, the sixteen-year-old Géza was girded with a sword in token of his coming of age.
+Before crossing the river Lajta (now Leitha in Austria), which marked the western border of Hungary, the sixteen-year-old Géza was girded with a sword in a token of his coming of age.
 In the Battle of the Fischa on 11 September, the Hungarian army under the command of Géza and Beloš routed the German troops led by Henry Jasomirgott, Margrave of Austria.